 Prints with a number of different colours can seem tricky to pair into your outfits.
 A simple approach is to pick the colours out of your print and match them in the other items you are wearing.
 The key is to keep the rest of your outfit simple and choose one or two colours out of the print itself to match with another part of your outfit (or accessories) which will help simplify the palette.

 Naturally there will always be a million exceptions to the rule and the most important thing is to have fun experimenting with the colours that you wear.
 Choosing colours that suit your look and skin tone is much more important than strictly adhering to trend colours or tonal dressing.
-Having an unbiased critique of what colours suit you is the best thing and Shedd is a great tool for experimenting and also finding those colour and hues which may not be in the shops but which you know suit you.

 Below we’ve put together a little video combining step 3 and 4 of Wardrobe Rehab – enjoy!